bsong97/optimera/README.md

 farming
 -------
-A farmer has a piece of land to be planted of Z km2 with barley, wheat, rice, maize, or their different combinations.
+LP problem: A farmer has a piece of land to be planted of Z km2 with barley, wheat, rice, maize, or their different combinations.
 The farmer has a limited amount of fertilizer, F kilograms, and insecticide, P kilograms.

 Every km2 of barley requires F1 kg of fertilizer, P1 kg of insecticide Every km2 of wheat requires F2 kg of fertilizer, P2 kg of insecticide